 Polls of American workers provide somewhat mixed support for this argument.
-According to a 2017 Gallup poll, only 30% of U.S. workers and 15% of workers worldwide say they are “engaged” at work — that is, they enjoy what they do.
-Clearly, people who hate their jobs don’t get much benefit from them other than a paycheck.
-UBI could give them the opportunity to quit their unsatisfying jobs and pursue something else they’d enjoy more.
+According to a 2017 Gallup poll, only 30% of U.S. workers and 15% of workers worldwide say they feel “engaged” at work.
+Clearly, people who hate their jobs don’t get much benefit from them beyond the paycheck.
+UBI could allow them to pursue something else they’d enjoy more.

 However, a 2019 CNBC survey found entirely different results.
-It showed that about 85% of American workers like their jobs, and the main reason was the “meaning” the get from them.
-Workers also gave their jobs fairly high marks for autonomy — how much control they have over their work — and how much they feel valued by their coworkers.
-That indicates that most American workers do get significant mental, emotional, and social benefits from their job.
+It showed that about 85% of American workers like their jobs, and the main reason was the “meaning” they get from them.
+Workers also said they feel in control at work and valued by their co-workers.
+That indicates that most American workers get significant mental, emotional, and social benefits from their job.

 Also, paid work is not the only kind of work that can provide these benefits.
-Forget points out on Freakonomics that many of the great scientific and cultural breakthroughs of the 18th and 19th centuries were made by wealthy “gentlemen of leisure.”
+Economist Forget points out in Freakonomics that wealthy “gentlemen of leisure” made many of the great scientific and cultural breakthroughs of the 18th and 19th centuries.
 The fact that these people didn’t need to work for a living gave them free time to pursue other interests and make important contributions to society.
 In the same way, Forget argues, many Americans could likely find meaning in types of work other than a 9-to-5 job.

 3. It Encourages Irresponsible Spending